quankori/labs-aws/README.md

-# Basic Terraform with ECS
+# Labs AWS with Terraform